Is it really important to know about age differences amongst your gaming customers? Only if you want to keep customers of all ages coming back.

 Professionals in the gaming industry realize the importance of being knowledgeable of generational differences amongst their customers.
-The National Business Research Institute, Inc. (NBRI) was recently asked to conduct survey research for a large hotel and casino chain in order to gain knowledge of their customers from various age groups.
+The National Business Research Institute (NBRI) was recently asked to conduct survey research for a large hotel and casino chain in order to gain knowledge of their customers from various age groups.
 This research revealed that different factors drive overall satisfaction and intent to return in older and younger customers.

 For customers between the ages of 21 and 45, overall satisfaction was driven by customers’ perceptions of the fairness of the comps earned based on play for the gaming rewards program.
 The perceived quality of the food and beverages offered in the hotel and casino restaurants was a second driving force of overall satisfaction.
 Intent to return for these customers was driven by the perception of a good mix of slot machine denominations.
 And these customers also wanted a casino where their gambling budget lasts longer.

 Customers age 46 and over were more satisfied when they perceived the casino’s player card program was simple and easy to understand.
-Overall satisfaction was also related to the direct mail cash bonus rewards and offers.
+Overall satisfaction was also related to cash bonus rewards and offers.
 For these customers, intent to return was driven by their perception of the casino being a fun and exciting place.
 Intent to return was negatively correlated with wait time.
 The longer a customer had to wait for hotel check-in or a casino cashier, the lower the customer’s intent to return.